Every Child Deserves To Grow Up In A Society Free From Sexual Abuse

 The project mobilised grassroots communities and schools to develop local mechanisms to protect girls from sexual violence in two communities in the Municipal Area Council of Abuja.
 The UNTF project targets 2 project communities located in the Abuja Municipal Area Council of the FCT.

-This message is brought to you by SOAR Initiative with the support of the European Union, Rule of Law and Anti Corruption Program (RoLAC).
+This documentary is supported by the European Union, Rule of Law and Anti-Corruption Programme.

 MEN SPEAK UP